 You can apply to Amazon Associates.
 Not everyone knows this, but if you link from your blog to a particular product on Amazon and a reader from your blog clicks on that link and purchases it, you’ll make a commission from that product.

-The problem with the Amazon affiliate platform is that they pay very little compared (1-5% in most cases) to other programs out there, but I still make $500 – $1000 per month with this platform.
+The problem with the Amazon affiliate platform is that they pay very little compared (1-5% in most cases) to other programs, but I still make $500 – $1000 per month with this platform.
 The reason is that although the commission rate is low, Amazon does an unbelievable job at converting people.

-If there's a product or service that you really like and you want to recommend it to people, but you also want to make money, then check with a simple Google search.
-Whether you know this or not, nearly all
+If you like a product or service and want to recommend it to people, but you also want to make money blogging from blog monetization, check with a simple Google search.

-Just type in the company name along with “affiliate program” and most of the time, they're already going to have an affiliate program for you to join.
+Just type in the company name along with “affiliate program,” and most of the time, they’re already going to have an affiliate program for you to join.
 If you started a finance blog, for instance, there are almost no Amazon products that are a good fit for you, but a Google search would show dozens that are.

 How do you get started with affiliates?
-It’s really pretty easy.
+It’s pretty easy.

 1. Grow your blog to 25-50 visits/day

-Generally speaking, you want to have about 25-50 people visiting your blog each day.
-You need this because you have to have some traffic in order to get approved for an affiliate program.
+Generally, you want to have about 25-50 people visiting your blog daily.
+It would be best if you had this because you have to have some traffic to get approved for an affiliate program.

-Otherwise, they're going to look at your blog and think, “Well, you don't have traffic, so we're not going to approve you.”
-Then, you won’t even have the chance to sell anything.
+Otherwise, they’re going to look at your blog and think, “Well, you don’t have traffic, so we’re not going to approve you.”
+So then, you won’t even have the chance to sell anything.

 2. Make a list of products/software that you use

-If the traffic is there, then I advise you to make a list of products you use or things that you're a big fan of and figure out if you want to sell them.
-I like this approach because you'll have personal experience, so it's much easier to create content as you'll already be an expert.
+If the traffic is there, I advise you to make a list of products you use or things you’re a big fan of and figure out if you want to sell them on your online store.
+I like this approach because you’ll have personal experience, so it’s much easier to create blog content as you’ll already be an expert.

 3. Sign up for affiliate programs

 You can sign up for all the different affiliate programs.
-Just let them know a little bit about you, your website, how it's growing, and you'll usually get accepted to those programs.
+Just let them know a little about you, your website, and how it’s growing, and you’ll usually get accepted to those programs.

-It takes about 5-10 minutes to apply to each affiliate program and the information required is straightforward, and you can add affiliate links to your posts.
+It takes about 5-10 minutes to apply to each affiliate program, and the information required is straightforward, and you can add affiliate links to your posts.

-If you're just starting out with this, I highly recommend that you focus on writing “Best”, “Vs.” or “Review” content.
+If you’re starting with this, I highly recommend that you focus on writing “Best,” “Vs.” or “Review” content.
 Keyword research is crucial to a successful blog, so take your time here or hire a keyword research service.

-“Best” Content: This type of content focuses on helping people understand what the best options are for a specific product.
+“Best” Content: This type of content focuses on helping people understand the best options for a specific product.
 You can do keyword research for each quality content to see the best options for products you can write about.
 For example, I wrote a post on the best youtube editing software.
-This particular posts lists a number of possible solutions for YouTube video editing and if people click on one of the links and buy the product, I can make a commission for referring them.
+This post lists several possible solutions for YouTube video editing, and if people click on one of the links and buy the product, I can make a commission for referring them.

-“Vs.” Content: I personally haven't done a ton of this content, but it's definitely a good way to create solid affiliate content.
+“Vs.” Content: I haven’t done much of this quality content, but it’s a good way to create solid affiliate content.
 What you would do here is compare two products together and see which one comes out on top.
-For instance, I could create a post on Wincher vs other keywords tracking software.
+For instance, I could post Wincher vs. other keyword rank tracking software.

-Next on how to make money, blogging is consulting—and this is pretty simple if there's a specific skill you have.
-For instance, I'm in the online business and internet marketing niche.
+Next on how to make money, blogging is consulting—and this is pretty simple if there’s a specific skill you have.
+For instance, I’m in the online business and internet marketing blogging niche.

-I had my internet marketing skills when I first started the website, so I opted to offer consulting services related to that.
+When I started the website, I had my digital marketing skills, so I opted to offer consulting services.
 For me, it was pretty easy because my former employer wanted me to freelance for three months as they transitioned to a new employee.

-The point here is that if you have a blog on a specific marketable topic/subject, you can offer yourself as a consultant for different businesses out there.
+The point here is that if you have a profitable blog on a specific marketable topic/subject, you can offer yourself as a consultant for different businesses.
 Landing clients is the hardest part, but if your content on your blog is attracting the right people, it can be done.

 1. Ask your current or most recent employer

 Your current or most recent employer is a great way to start.
-If you want to leave your job and get into a blogging full-time and you have a certain skill your employer needs, you can put in your two weeks and explain that you'd love to continue as a consultant if they'll have you.
+For example, if you want to leave your job and get into blogging full-time and have a certain skill your employer needs, you can put in your two weeks and explain that you’d love to continue as a consultant if they have you.

-Some employers won't be receptive to this, but some will be.
-It all depends on the culture of the company and how your boss feels about the work you've done.
+Some employers won’t be receptive to this, but some will be.
+It all depends on the company’s culture and how your boss feels about your work.

 2. Choose a specialty

-The key when you’re doing consulting is that you need to pick a specialty to help you make money blogging from your expertise.
-This is usually going to be related to what you do professionally but it doesn't always have to be.
+When you’re doing consulting, you need to pick a specialty to help you make money blogging from your expertise.
+This is usually related to what you do professionally, but it doesn’t always have to be.

-As an example, let's say that you've been an accountant for 7 years but you really have a passion for health and nutrition.
+For example, let’s say you’ve been an accountant for seven years but have a passion for health and nutrition.
 Your specialty could be online personal training, and after you use a standard website builder or a website builder for trainers to create your site, you can jump into it.

 Even though you may not be as credentialed in that as you are in accounting, as long as you’ve studied the subject, you’ll know more than most people.